VLingott/BioAlign/README.md

 1. Enter a DNA sequence to search for (e.g., "CTG") or leave empty to disable highlighting
 2. Choose search mode:
-   - `exact`: Matches only exact sequences without spaces
+   - `exact`: Matches only exact sequences including spaces
-   - `spaced`: Matches sequences allowing for spaces between nucleotides
-3. Choose whether to use separate colors for each sequence (yes/no)
+   - `spaced`: Ignores spaces during matching, useful for finding patterns across triplet notation

+The improved spaced mode can now correctly identify patterns that span across the triplet spaces in the formatted output.

 ### Output

 The program generates:

 - `sequences.fasta`: The input file for Clustal Omega
 - `sequences.aln`: The alignment result from Clustal Omega
+- `sequences.html`: HTML document with formatted alignment and highlighting
-- `sequences.docx`: The final Word document with formatted alignment and highlighting
+- `sequences.docx`: Word document with formatted alignment and highlighting

+The HTML output provides a lightweight, browser-viewable alternative that doesn't require Microsoft Word to open.

 ## Example

 For the provided example sequences, searching for "CTG" with spaced mode enabled will highlight this pattern in all sequences, allowing you to easily compare variations.
+The improved algorithm will now correctly find instances even when they span across the spaces in triplet notation.

 ## Notes

 - The tool caches alignment results to avoid redundant calculations
 - The Word document uses Courier New font for consistent spacing
-- Highlighting uses yellow by default, or green/blue/pink when using separate colors
+- The HTML output uses the same monospace formatting for consistency with the Word document
+- The improved marking algorithm can now detect patterns that span across multiple lines of the same sequence

 ## Developer Setup